christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 </ExtensionModel>
 ```

-Next we will need to implement a `CommandHandler` that is only avaiable when an active document is open
+Next we will need to implement the `InsertTextHandler` that is only avaiable when an active document is open

 ```cs
 using MonoDevelop.Components.Commands;